Wiredcraft/test-devops/README.md

 ### Task 5.
 Kubernetes
 #### Task description
-For the mock API from task 4 your need to write k8s object definition for the following:
+For the mock API from Task 4 your need to write k8s object definition for the following:
 - service
 - deployments
 - hpa